Hemush1990/SheinTest/Pages/README.md

 The test captures functional testing on the page Shein.com.
-The main activites are descrived in the file "Test-cases" Test is scriped on Python.
+The main activites are descrived in the file "Test-cases" Test is written on Python.